FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 ## Implementation Compliance

-Any networking measurement setup where there can be logically delineated system components and there are components satisfying requirements for the Measurer, the Controller and the Manager, is considered to be compliant with MLRsearch design.
+Any networking measurement setup where there can be logically delineated system components and there are components satisfying requirements for the Measurer, the Controller and the Manager, is considered to be compliant with MLRsearch specification.

 These components can be seen as abstractions present in any testing procedure.
 For example, there can be a single component acting both